Proofdoors and Efficiency of CDCL Solvers: Preliminaries

 \begin{definition} Let $\prec$ be a partial order on the variables of a CNF formula $\Phi$.
 A resolution proof $\pi$ is { \em $\prec$-ordered} if, on every leaf-to-root path $P$ in $\pi$, the sequence of resolved variables respects the partial ordering $\prec$: whenever $x\prec y$ and both $x$ and $y$ are resolved on along $P$, the path $P$ resolves on $x$ before $y$. \end{definition}

 \begin{definition} Let $X, Y$ be disjoint sets of Boolean variables.
 Denote by $X \prec Y$ the partial ordering $\{x \prec y | x \in X, y \in Y\}$. \end{definition}

 \begin{definition}[Interpolant \cite{craig1957three}] Let $\Phi(X,Y,Z) = A(X,Z) \wedge B(Y,Z)$ be an unsatisfiable CNF formula.
 An \emph{interpolant} for $(A,B)$ is a Boolean function $I(Z)$ over the shared variables $Z$ such that $A(X,Z)\models I(Z)$ and $I(Z)\wedge B(Y,Z)$ is unsatisfiable. \end{definition} Depending on context, ``interpolant'' may refer to either the Boolean function $I(Z)$ itself, or to a CNF formula that computes $I$.
 This notion captures the idea of separating a formula into two parts and summarizing the contribution of one part to the overall contradiction.
 In this sense, interpolants formalize the idea of reasoning across a cut using only the information that must be communicated between the two sides.
-Depending on context, ``interpolant'' may refer to either the Boolean function $I(Z)$ itself, or to a CNF formula that computes $I$.

 To reason about the structural complexity of formulas and proofs, we will make use of the notion of pathwidth.

 \begin{definition}[Pathwidth \cite{robertson1983graphminors}] A \emph{path decomposition} of an undirected graph $G=(V,E)$ is a sequence of vertex sets $(B_1,\dots,B_m)$ , called \emph{bags}, such that: